-4. Select OUTPUT: 4 MA and press the Enter key
+4. Select OUTPUT_CAL and Enter

-Use UP/DOWN arrow to

-Adjust 4 ma: 250
+Use UP/DOWN arrow to Adjust 4 ma: 250

 The number on the second row is the setpoint of the 4 mA output.
 It is analogous to a potentiometer wiper.
 The number can be set anywhere from 0 to 500.
 The default is 250, in the middle.
 At the default setting, the output should be very close to 4 mA.
 If not, slowly adjust the number using the Up or the Down keys until DMM reads 4.00 mA.
-Press the Enter key when done.
+Enter when done.

-5. Now select OUTPUT: 20 MA and press the Enter key.
-A screen similar to the one above will appear and the DMM should read close to 20 mA.
+5. A screen similar to the one above will appear and the DMM should read close to 20 mA.
 If not, slowly adjust the number using the Up or Down key until DMM reads 20.0 mA.
-Press the Enter key when done.
+Enter when done to return to system menu.